Get

 Some Say That Cats See Us as Other Cats, But Others Say That This Isn’t the Case

 No in-depth studies have been done about this topic, so it’s not surprising that there are various perspectives among experts, scientists, and cat enthusiasts alike when it comes to how cats see their human companions.
-For instance, an English biologist by the name of John Bradshaw wrote a book called, “Cat Sense: The Feline Enigma Revealed,” which talks about how cats see us humans as larger felines that aren’t hostile.
+For instance, an English biologist by the name of John Bradshaw wrote a book called “Cat Sense: The Feline Enigma Revealed,” which talks about how cats see us humans as larger felines that aren’t hostile.
 He has more than 30 years of experience studying domestic animals and their behavior.
-He maintains that cats treat their human companions how they would treat other felines, including their own mothers.
+He maintains that cats treat their human companions as they would treat other felines.
+He explains that cats use the same social behaviors with humans that they use with other cats, such as rubbing, tail-up greetings, and kneading, rather than developing a separate “human-specific” way of interacting.
+They treat us as familiar and non-threatening companions within their normal feline social framework.

-Conversely, a certified feline behavioral specialist and trainer named Molly DeVoss and other experts in the industry believe that the claim of cats seeing humans as other cats are nothing more than conjecture because there are no reputable studies available that support the position.
-They believe that cats are definitely able to distinguish the difference between felines and humans or other mammals, for that matter.
+Conversely, a certified feline behavioral specialist and trainer named Molly DeVoss and other experts in the industry believe that the claim of cats seeing humans as other cats is nothing more than conjecture because there are no controlled experimental studies available that support the position.
+They believe that cats are capable of recognizing that humans are a different species, although they often use feline social behaviors (like rubbing or tail-up greetings) when interacting with us.

 Ultimately, Nobody Really Knows How Cats See Humans